rkristelijn/giusnl/README.md

   </body>
 </html>
 ````
+Also I took a look at the [HTML5 styleguide](http://www.w3schools.com/html/html5_syntax.asp) and checked the page on [W3 html checker](https://validator.w3.org/).
 ### Step 2b: add bootstrap
 I'm not going to reinvent the wheel for layouts.
 I don't even want a css.
 Maybe I need it in future, but for now I'm going to use the *vanilla* Twitter [bootstrap](http://v4-alpha.getbootstrap.com/getting-started/best-practices/)